saidake/simi/README.md

       - write: src/main/resources/logback.xml       # The same file can be written multiple times.
         type: replace-string
-        rpRuleList:                                 # Use rpRuleList defined in the current yml file.
+        rpRuleList:                                 # Use rpRuleList instead of rp file.(it is valid anywhere an RP file is used)
           - fffsfsfd/////%%%ddfsfsfsfsfs
           - fffsfsfd/////%%%ddfsfsfsfsfs